Atelo-Temp/Geant4-Scintillator/spectroscopy/README.md

 The scintillation photons are emitted by the thallium ions in all directions, so a high efficiency reflector is used to surround the crystal (Al_{2}O_{3} and teflon), in order to reflect as much light as possible towards the photocathode (and subsequently PMT).

+### Photomultipler Tube (PMT)

+Window materials:

+- Borosilicate glass

+The most common window material, containing silica (SiO2) and boron trioxide (B2O3).

+... ratio, density, etc, needed (TODO)

+Transmits radiation from 300 nm to infrared (IR).

+Doesnt transmit ultraviolet (UV) light effectively.

+- Quartz glass

+Also known as fused silica (SiO2).

+Transmits radiation from deep UV to near IR (NIR) wavelengths.

+Is used for applications demanding UV sensitivity.

 ### Photocathode

-The Photomultipler Tube (PMT) is evacuated glass vessel, with light entering through glass window, and inside surface of glass window is coated with an electropositive material - the photocathode.
+The Photomultipler Tube is evacuated glass vessel, with light entering through glass window, and inside surface of glass window is coated with an electropositive material - the photocathode.

 Since scintillation photons are typically low energy (~10-15 eV for NaI), the photocathode must be comprised of a mixture of alkali metals (Li/Na/K/Cs), so that the photoelectric effect can take place, producing photoelectrons in the PMT.